 Patients who have a mitral valve that is calcified (mitral valve stenosis) or too loose (mitral valve regurgitation) may be candidates for a mitral valve replacement.
 A mitral valve that has calcified can prevent blood from moving forward through the valve.
 When the mitral valve is too loose — blood may flow backward.

 Your doctor will evaluate your case to determine how severe your case is, if you are experiencing symptoms and/or if your condition is getting worse.
 Your cardiovascular team will discuss treatment options with you to determine the most appropriate treatment for your case.

-What are risks of minimally-invasive mitral valve replacement?
+What to expect during a mitral valve replacement?